+1. Purpose

-1. On rare occasions, families request the medical team to discharge their infant against the medical advice of the care team.
-This protocol outlines the processes and resources that are available to handle these situations.
+On rare occasions, families request that the medical team discharge their infant against the medical advice of the care team.
+The purpose of this protocol is to outline the processes and resources that are available to handle these situations.

-II.
-Prevention
+2. Background: Prevention

-- 1. There are almost always clues that a family is dissatisfied with care prior to the actual request for AMA departure.
-Sometimes, parents are receiving advice from non-hospital individuals that conflicts with the evidence-based medicine practiced at BWH.
-In these situations, a "Promise of Partnership" should be considered early in the hospital course.
-Promises of Partnership should specifiy: - i.
-Who will participate in conversations about the infant's care - ii.
-Restrictions on non-hospital providers who attempt to provide counterproductive medical care or advice. - 2.
-Referral to Social Work for full assessment is indicated to determine safety of newborns discharge and parents' responsibility to manage care. - 3.
-Consultation with Patient and Family Relations should be strongly considered. - 4.
+There are almost always clues that a family is dissatisfied with care prior to the actual request for AMA departure.
+Examples of patients who may request AMA include but are not limited to:

+- Patients receiving advice from non-hospital individuals conflicting with current evidence based treatment recommendations - Patients transferring to BWH NICU/WBN from outside facility or attempted home birth - Patients with prior history of distrust of medical system

+In these situations, a "Baby Centered Partnership" (BcP) should be considered early in the hospital course.
+The purpose of a BcP is to provide the care team with specific approaches and behaviors to orient families to the core concepts of family-centered care and BcP philosophy and to provide the best medical care possible for their infant.
+See separate document for a full description of BcP implementation, which can be found at this link

+Referral to Social Work for full assessment is indicated to determine safety of newborns discharge and parents' responsibility to manage care.

+Consultation with Patient and Family Relations should be strongly considered.

 Good communication among all members of the care team, unified messages regarding care plans, and a limited number of providers managing all communication are critical in these situations.
+Ideally, the care plan is discussed with the patient/family by the attending physician early in the patient's hospital course.

-III.
-Management
+3. Management

-- 1. As soon as a potential AMA departure is identified, a STAT call should be made to the attending physician.
+As soon as a potential AMA departure is identified, a STAT call should be made to the attending physician.
 The baby's attending physician is responsible for ALL communication with and management of families threatening to take their baby out of the hospital AMA.
-A trainee may observe but should not be directly responsible for any aspect of management. - i.
-For NICU babies, the primary or in-house neonatologist is responsible. - ii.
-For Well Nursery babies, the attending pediatrician is responsible. - 1.
-If the pediatrician caring for the baby in the well nursery is not present in the hospital, she/he may request the in-hospital neonatologist's assistance by calling the neonatologist with direct attending-to-attending communication. - 2.
-If the family is actively leaving the hospital and the attending physician of record is unavailable, the NICU Birth & Transition attending neonatologist and BWH Security should be summoned STAT to the patient's location. - 3.
-A STAT call should also be made to the Nurse Director or her designee (Nurse Administrator on Call Partners Pager 11876 during off-hours).
+A trainee may observe but should not be directly responsible for any aspect of management.

+- For NICU babies, the primary or in-house neonatologist is responsible. - For Well Nursery babies, the attending pediatrician is responsible. - If the pediatrician caring for the baby in the well nursery is unavailable, she/he may request the in-hospital neonatologist's assistance by calling the neonatologist with direct attending-to-attending communication.

+If the family is actively leaving the hospital and the attending physician of record is unavailable, the NICU Birth & Transition attending neonatologist and BWH Security should be summoned STAT. to the patient's location.

+A STAT call should also be made to the Nurse Director or her designee (Nurse Administrator on Call - Partners Pager 11876 - during off-hours).
 The Nurse Director and the Attending Physician will partner in taking responsibility for and delegating communication with all of the necessary parties, providing mutual support, and ensuring smooth coordination of care.